 GEI Works has spill containment barriers of all types to fit the needs of both small and large container terminals.
 For equipment washing, drive through berms allow of easy access and transportation.
 Angle berms provide sturdy, reliable containment for container spills and leaks.
 Dimensions for the containment berms begin at 6' x 6' for small machinery and range up to 16' x 50' or bigger for intermodal containers.
 Fabric options allow containment of fuels, hydrocarbons, chemicals, and waste water.
-Contact our specialists with your requirements.
+Contact our specialists with your fuel spill containment requirements.

 Container Terminal Equipment Washing

 Much of the equipment used in port terminal operations is used and stored outdoors.
 From portable gantry cranes and sidelifters to forklifts and straddle carriers, container terminal equipment moves throughout the port, transporting ISO containers to their proper storage areas or to next transportation vehicles.
 Between natural elements, maintenance fluids, and spills, all the machinery gets dirty and needs regular washing.
 In doing so, all port terminal operations standards need to meet stormwater and other regulation compliance.